Client: The client is a Local Government Council, with over 1000 staff supporting over 350,000 residents. The project engagement length was 3 months.

 Project Trigger: The Council is expecting a further 25 years of sustained growth to a total population of over 500,000 residents.
 The City currently consists of over 40 suburbs, with distinct socio-economic diversity between long established residential areas, including disadvantaged urban areas, and new residential developments with very different needs and expectations.
 The Council needed to understand the external pressures of growth and to establish a clear, sustainable strategy for developing a future-proof organisation.

 - The Council needed to understand what the organisation would look like in the longer term so that decisions made now would best serve community future needs and deliver appropriate customer service functions.
 The project included assessing the nature and needs of the organisation at the point when the City would be totally developed and have a population of over 500,000.

-Active Directions, with our Partner, assisted the Council to develop a strategy for the future organisational model and physical location of the main staff centres and business hubs to serve the future population.
+- Active Directions, with our Partner, assisted the Council to develop a strategy for the future organisational model and physical location of the main staff centers and business hubs to serve the future population.

 The report delivered the following:

 - A model for major staff and service locations, including the Administration Centre, main customer service points and works depots.

 - Recommendations to secure the necessary property locations to meet current and future community needs.